Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/01-r-basics-and-environment.md

 R ignores anything written after `#` on the same line.
 This means comments are not run as code.

-Comments are useful for writing notes to yourself or explaining what your code does.
+Comments are useful for writing notes to yourself or explaining what your code does and making your analysis easier to understand later.

 ```r
 x <- 5  # store the value 5 in x